-When your cheesecake has cooked properly the cheesecake should have a soft and joggy texture in the middle of the cheesecake.
-If you are concerned that your cheesecake is too runny in the middle then try placing your cheesecake in the refrigerator to allow it to finish setting, as that may be all it needs.
+When your cheesecake has cooked properly, the cheesecake should have a soft and slightly jiggly texture in the middle of the cheesecake.
+If you are concerned that your cheesecake is too runny in the middle, try placing your cheesecake in the refrigerator.
+This’ll allow it to finish setting, as that may be all it needs.
 Cheesecake can take hours to cool and set fully so do not be surprised if your cheesecake takes a few hours to properly firm up.

 Can Cheesecake Be A Little Jiggly?

 Yes, if your cheesecake is a little jiggly then it may be a sign your cheesecake has been baked just right.
-The fact your cheesecake is jiggining does not mean that it is undercooked.
-The most accurate way to tell if your cheesecake is undercooked if it is jiggly is to use a cooking thermometer.
-If your cooking thermometer is telling you that your cheesecake is cooked it is time to take it out of the oven.
+The fact your cheesecake is jiggling does not mean that it is undercooked.
+The most accurate way to tell if your cheesecake is undercooked is to use a cooking thermometer.
 Your cheesecake may look too jiggly but once it cools down completely you may be surprised at how the cheesecake firms up as it cools.

 Check Your Cheesecake As You Bake is The Key

 Checking your cheesecake to make sure it is not undercooked will be the best method to prevent a cheesecake disaster.
 There is nothing worse than cooking for hours and then realizing that you will have to chuck it away because it is undercooked.
 Using a kitchen thermometer will be your best friend when you are baking a cheesecake.
 It is important to remember that you can fix your undercooked cheesecake by placing it in the oven for a little longer.
 Don’t forget to allow it to set as well!